sinbaddoraji/LockBox/README.md

 - User authentication and account creation
 - Secure storage of login credentials and other sensitive data
-- Encryption of database using AES-256 encryption algorithm
 - Password strength analysis and recommendations
 - Password generator
-- Security questions for password recovery
-- Dark and light themes using MahApps
 - Modern and clean user interface using MahApps
 - Logging of errors and application events using Nlog
 - Lightweight and efficient database using LiteDB